MoravianCollege/clashboard/ClinicalTrialXMLREADME.md

 * **overall\_status** - potential values depend on the study_type
 	* Study Type: Expanded Access - Values: Available, No Longer Available, Temporarily Not Available, Approved for Marketing
 	* Study Type: N/A - Values: Withheld
-	* Study Type: Anything Else - Values: Active not recruiting, Completed, Enrolling by initiative, Not yet recruiting, Recruiting, Suspended, Terminated, Withdrawn
+	* Study Type: Anything Else - Values: "Active, not recruiting", Completed, Enrolling by invitation, Not yet recruiting, Recruiting, Suspended, Terminated, Withdrawn
 * **last\_known\_status** - most recent status of a study that has not been verified in at least 2 years
 * **why_stopped** - reason for discontinuing the study
 * **start_date**
 * **completion_date**
 * **primary\_completion\_date**
 * **phase** - current phase of the clinical trial (1-4)
+	* Values: N/A, Early Phase 1, Phase 1, Phase 1/Phase2, Phase 2, Phase 2/Phase 3, Phase 3, Phase 4
 * **study_type** - classification of the study
-	* Values: Expanded Acess, N/A, Other
+	* Values: Expanded Acess, Interventional, N/A, Observational, Observational [Patient Registry]
 * **has\_expanded\_access** - does the clinical trial allow patients with immediately life threatening conditions to participate
+	* Values: Yes, No
 * **expanded\_access\_info**
 	* **expanded\_access\_type\_individual**
+		* Values: Yes, No
 	* **expanded\_access\_type\_intermediate**
+		* Values: Yes, No
 	* **expanded\_access\_type\_treatment**
+		* Values: Yes, No
 * **study\_design\_info**
 	* **allocation** - how the tests are administered to the patients
 		* Value: Randomized